 After trying to distort the reality they’ll even tell you that you have psychological issues and that you need to see a psychiatrist.

-(Note: There’s a difference in someone being a well-wisher, who is genuinely trying to show you the truth or a different perspective of a certain situation, or even suggesting you see a therapist, psychiatrist, or a psychologist, versus someone who is doing it out of animosity.
+(Note: There’s a difference in someone being a well-wisher, who is genuinely trying to show you the truth or a different perspective of a certain situation, or even suggesting you see a therapist, psychiatrist, or a psychologist, versus someone who is doing it out of animosity or to prove a point.
 Make sure you don’t mix the two or paint everyone with the same brush.)

 An example of gaslighting would be that a manipulator deliberately upsets the other person, and tries to get under their skin.
 When the other person reacts, the manipulator blames them for “overreacting” and “not being able to take a joke”, or completely denying their own hurtful words and actions.